 - This unit aims to give students an appreciation of a current issue of relevance to finance professionals.
 The actual topic is usually the speciality of a distinguished visiting scholar.

 - Students are able to (1) discuss issues of current relevance to finance professionals; (2) explain how the current issues covered in the unit impact the functional areas of finance covered in the core units; and (3) develop research skills to investigate the current and future issues confronting finance professionals.

-- Indicative assessments in this unit are as follows: (1) case studies; (2) presentations; and (3) research essay.
+- Indicative assessments in this unit are as follows: (1) online assessment - quizzes and (2) online assessment - short assignments.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - This unit is delivered intensively.